jntsvalente/mvc-api/README.md

-# MVC Web API with Entity Framework Core
+# MVC API

-MVC Web API with Entity Framework Core for robust ORM-based development.
+A project showcasing a MVC API using Entity Framework Core for robust ORM-based development.

 What's included in this project: